Grace-luning-fu/ChooseYourOwnAdventure-/README.md

 																																							Display prompt "Do you want to go the kitchen or upstairs"

 kitchen                                                                                                                                 get and process response
-                                                                                                                                                      if kitchen 																		Message "There is a long countertop with dirty dishes everywhere.....choose between refrigerator or cabinet"
+                                                                                                                                                      if kitchen 																		Display message "There is a long countertop with dirty dishes everywhere....."
+																																							Display prompt "Do you want to open the refrigerator or look in the cabinet"

-    refrigerator                                                                                                                  get and process response   if refrigerator                                                                           Message "Inside the refrigerator... choose between yes or no" yes                                                                                      		            	            		get and process response if yes																	message "You got food!" no                                                            					           		      		get and process  response if no 																	message "You die of starvation...."
+    refrigerator                                                                                                                  get and process response,  if refrigerator                                                                          Display message "Inside the refrigerator, want food? choose between yes and no" yes                                                                                      		            	            		get and process response, if yes																Display message "You got food!" no                                                            					           		      		get and process  response, if no 																Display message "You die of starvation...."

-    cabinet		                                                                                                                get response  if cabinet															Message"Inside the cabinet.... choose between yes or no" yes																	       get and process response if yes																	message "You got cans of food!" no                                                  										       get and process  response if no 																	message "You die of hunger!"
+    cabinet		                                                                                                                get response  if cabinet															Display and prompt "Inside the cabinet, want food? choose between yes or no" yes																	       get and process response, if yes																	Display message "You got cans of food!" no                                                  										       get and process  response, if no 																	Display message "You die of hunger!"

 																		get and process response
-upstairs                                                                                                                               if upstaris 																		Message "Upstairs you see a hallway....choose between bedroom or bathroom"
+upstairs                                                                                                                               if upstaris 																		Display and prompt message "Upstairs you see a hallway....choose between bedroom or bathroom"

-    bedroom                                                                                                                     get response and process if bedroom									              Message "You are in a plush bedroom, choose between yes or no" yes															     get and process response if yes																		message "You will be suprised!" no															     get and process response if no																		message "Well, then I guess you'll never know what was in there. .."
+    bedroom                                                                                                                     get response and process, if bedroom									              Display and prompt message "You are in a plush bedroom, choose between yes or no" yes															     get and process response if yes																		Display message "You will be suprised!" no															     get and process response if no																		Display message "Well, then I guess you'll never know what was in there. .."

-  bathroom 					                                                                          get response and process if bathroom                                                                                       Message "Do you want to take a shower? choose " yes															     get and process response if yes																		message "The water is poisonous!"
+  bathroom 					                                                                          get response and process, if bathroom                                                                                     Display and prompt  message "Do you want to take a shower? choose yes or no " yes															     get and process response if yes																		Display message "The water is poisonous!"
-		   no															     get and process response if no																		message "You can jsu relex."
+		   no															     get and process response if no																		Display message "You can jsu relex."

-Others                                           										get and process response  if others													Message " Error Message, choose between kitchen or uspstairs."
+Others                                           										get and process response,  if other answers 									     Display message " Error Message, choose between kitchen or uspstairs."
 Prompt again.

 ***